 - The college contracts with an Employee Assistance Program provider, which allows employees access to substance abuse information via the web as well as to clinical counseling.
 Employees are informed of this service through new employee orientations, through quarterly emails to the campus and through the Human Resources web-site.
-The EAP has a website that provides information on substance abuse at http://members.mhn.com. - Counseling Services are available to assist students and staff with accessing community resources.
-In addition, counselors may have a specialty in chemical dependency counseling and may be able to provide personal counseling services and referral to students needing assistance. - Student Programs sponsors a Recovery Club for students needing support with their recovery. - A course, Drug and Alcohol Prevention, is available through the Family Services program and is open to any student or employee. - An annual Wellness Fair takes place each year.
+More information is available at the EAP website. - Counseling Services are available to assist students and staff with accessing community resources.
+In addition, counselors may have a specialty in chemical dependency counseling and may be able to provide personal counseling services and referral to students needing assistance.